martinloland/greenhouse/README.md

 static routers=192.168.0.1
 static domain_name_servers=192.168.0.1
 ```
-Run `ifconfig` and it should show the ip address under inet
+Run `ifconfig` and it should show that ip address under inet

 ### uwsgi and nginx
 ```